4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 }
 ```

 Now, the `udf::v1:month` has been registered into the default library with the name `month`.
-As a result, we can call `month` in SQL query ignoring upper and lower cases.
+As a result, we can call `month` in an SQL query while ignoring upper and lower cases.

 ```SQL
 select MONTH(TIMESTAMP(1590115420000)) as m1, month(timestamp(1590115420000)) as m2;